Sole traders, contractors and self employed

 When using a hard copy application form to apply

-As hard copy (paper) application forms are being phased out, permission must be sought from the DCSI Screening Unit to submit a hard copy form where exceptional circumstances apply.
-Sole traders, when applying for screening using a hard copy form should:
+As paper application forms are being phased out, permission must be sought from the DCSI Screening Unit to submit a hard copy (paper) form where exceptional circumstances apply.